pranabekka/pranabekka.github.io/content/discovered-skribilo.md

 2. It uses square brackets ('[...]')for content blocks instead of quotes.

-Skribilo actually supports multiple types of syntax, and it's actually a framework for defining your own.
+Skribilo actually supports multiple types of syntax, since it's more of a framework for defining your own syntax.
-The syntax it uses is the Skribe syntax, which has its origins in LAML roughly as far back as 1999, as per [this paper][paper] by Kurt Nørmark.
+The syntax it uses by default is the Skribe syntax, which has its origins in LAML roughly as far back as 1999, as per [this paper][paper] by Kurt Nørmark.

-The Skribilo page also mentions a lot of prior art and similar projects at the bottom, which might be interesting to look at.
+The [Skribilo page][skribilo] also mentions a lot of prior art and similar projects at the bottom, which might be interesting to look at.